aaahardon/NLP/Five-Sigma_02_Seeking-Curve-Trade-Opportunities-Based-on-FOMC-Minutes.md

 padded_sequences = pad_sequences(sequences, maxlen=max_length)
 ```

-(3). **Model Building:** In this stage, we construct the model architecture by adding layers such as embedding layers, LSTM/GRU layers, or convolutional layers.
+**(3) Model Building:** In this stage, we construct the model architecture by adding layers such as embedding layers, LSTM/GRU layers, or convolutional layers.
 We experiment with different architectures, layer types, and hyperparameters to identify the optimal configuration for our model.

 ```python
 # Construct the CNN model architecture